tktwr/vim-ide-style/README.md

-# ide-style.vim
+# vim-ide-style

-ide-style is a helper plugin for ide-style window management.
+vim-ide-style is a helper plugin for ide-style window management.

 ## Install

-ide-style is intended for use with [fern](https://github.com/lambdalisue/fern.vim).
+vim-ide-style is intended for use with [fern](https://github.com/lambdalisue/fern.vim).

 For vim-plug, install the fern plugin as follows.